bxparks/bigquery-schema-generator/README.md

 ```
 Collecting bigquery-schema-generator
 Installing collected packages: bigquery-schema-generator
-Successfully installed bigquery-schema-generator-0.3.2
+Successfully installed bigquery-schema-generator-1.1
 ```

-The shell script `generate-schema` is installed in the same directory as `pip3`.
+The shell script `generate-schema` will be installed somewhere in your system, depending on how your Python environment is configured.
+See below for some notes for Ubuntu Linux and MacOS.

-### Ubuntu Linux
+### Ubuntu Linux (18.04, maybe 20.04)

-Under Ubuntu Linux, you should find the `generate-schema` script at `/usr/local/bin/generate-schema`.
+After running `pip3 install bigquery_schema_generator`, the `generate-schema` script may be installed in one the following locations:

+* `/usr/bin/generate-schema`
+* `/usr/local/bin/generate-schema`
+* `$HOME/.local/bin/generate-schema`
+* `$HOME/.virtualenvs/{your_virtual_env}/bin/generate-schema`

-### MacOS
+### MacOS (10.14 Mojave)

 If you installed Python from
 [Python Releases for Mac OS X](https://www.python.org/downloads/mac-osx/),